 These Clear Sprinkled Pops, from Just a Taste, are pretty on their own, but when you add festive sprinkles, they look so bright and cheery!

 Dark chocolate on the bottom, tasty vanilla, and adorable sprinkles on top!
-This Birthday Sprinkle Bark is a must-have for any part – via Ashlee Marie.
+This Birthday Sprinkle Bark from Ashlee Marie is a must-have for any part.

-All the kids love Minecraft, so you’ll win the parent of the year award with Minecraft Creeper Chocolate, via Simplistically Living.
+All the kids love Minecraft, so you’ll win the parent of the year award with Minecraft Creeper Chocolate, thanks to Simplistically Living.

 It doesn’t get much better than combining some of your favorites into one bite!
 Layer Oreos with a peanut butter cup, and dip the whole thing into chocolate with this delicious homemade candy recipe from Daily of the Day!